Her Way (book)

 2007 biography of Hillary Clinton by Jeff Gerth and Don Van Natta Jr.

 Her Way: The Hopes and Ambitions of Hillary Rodham Clinton is an investigative biography about United States Senator, and former First Lady of the United States, Hillary Rodham Clinton that was written by Jeff Gerth and Don Van Natta Jr. and published on June 8, 2007, by Little, Brown and Company.

 Background

 The authors said they interviewed 500 people in connection with their research.
 Gerth maintained that some had to remain unnamed because they "feared retribution from Senator Clinton or her staff" otherwise.

 The book came out at the same time as another mainstream biography, Carl Bernstein's A Woman in Charge: The Life of Hillary Rodham Clinton.
 The respective publishers moved up the release dates in the act of competition; the Bernstein one came out first by three days.

 Contents

-The sections of the book are organized into 5 parts: